Frequently Asked Questions

 If my family knows I want cremation, is that all they need to know in advance?

-Yes, though we at Avalon Cremation Care do not offer these services we can refer you to a full service funeral home (Parkside Chapels & Cremation Services) and the deceased can be embalmed and placed in a cremation casket.
+Yes, though we at Avalon Cremation Care do not offer these services, we can refer you to a full-service funeral home (Parkside Chapels & Cremation Services), and the deceased can be embalmed and placed in a cremation casket.

 Cremation offers a wide array of ceremonies to choose from.
 A Life Celebration or memorial service can be held in a place of worship or a chapel, with or without the cremated remains present.
-Avalon Cremation Care is also associated with a funeral home (Parkside Chapels & Cremation Services) located on the southwest side of Chicago (close to Midway Airport and I-55 expressway) and offers a most traditional setting.
+Avalon Cremation Care is also associated with a funeral home (Parkside Chapels & Cremation Services) located on the southwest side of Chicago (close to Midway Airport and the I-55 expressway) and offers a most traditional setting.
 This can be delayed as long as necessary after death to allow family and friends to gather from distant locations.
 Other possibilities include services at the cemetery or columbarium.
 A scattering ceremony offers a personal touch that only cremation can provide.